kisaragi-hiu/osuskin-retome/README.md

 ### Credits

-- applause.ogg, failsound.ogg, and pause-loop.ogg are piano performances of Tree Shade Waltz, Gate of Steiner, and Flower Dance, respectively.
-- Hitsounds are taken from [osu-resources](//github.com/ppy/osu-resources), which is under CC-BY-NC 4.0 as well.
+- Hitsounds are taken from [osu-resources](//github.com/ppy/osu-resources), which is under CC-BY-NC 4.0.